 [Insert type of damages recoverable.
-See Instructions 5.1 (Damages-Proof) and 5.2 (Measures of Types of Damages), and if mitigation is at issue, see Instruction 5.3 (Damages- Mitigation).]
+See Instructions 5.1 (Damages-Proof) and 5.2 (Measures of Types of Damages), and if mitigation is at issue, see Instruction 5.3 (Damages-Mitigation).]

 Once you have arrived at a figure for lost wages or damages, you must apportion those damages between the employer and the union.
 In making the apportionment, you should follow this guideline: The employer is liable for lost wages and benefits due solely to its breach of the collective bargaining agreement in discharging the plaintiff, up to the point in time that the employer's action would have been reversed had the union timely processed a grievance against the employer.
-The union is responsible for any lost wages and benefits after the point in time that the grievance.
+The union is responsible for any lost wages and benefits after the point in time that the employer's action would have been reversed had the union timely processed the grievance.